 Series A units are subject to a negotiated sales commission payable by the investor at the time of purchase.
 Series F units are only available to investors that have a fee-based account with a dealer that has signed a Series F agreement with the Manager.
 Series O units are available for investors who have, or whose dealer has, entered into an agreement directly with the Manager to purchase Series O units or if investors open discretionary investment management accounts with the Manager.
-Series O units have no sales charge.
-Unitholder switches between series are included in proceeds from redeemable units issued and redemption of redeemable units in the statements of changes in net assets attributable to holders of redeemable units in the statements of cash flows.
+Series O units have no sales charges.
+Unitholder switches between series are included in proceeds from redeemable units issued and redemption of redeemable units in the statements of changes in net assets attributable to holders of redeemable units and are excluded from proceeds from redeemable units issued and redemption of redeemable units in the statements of cash flows.